-The East Africa epidemiology International Databases to Evaluate AIDS (IeDEA-EA) is one of seven regional data centers funded by the U.S. National Institutes of Health to provide a rich resource for globally diverse HIV/AIDS data.
-Indiana University School of Medicine leads the East Africa region in collaboration with the University of California San Francisco (US), Columbia University (US), University of California Riverside (US), Brown University (US), University of Toronto (Canada), Moi University (Kenya), Mbarara University (Uganda), the Tanzanian National AIDS Control Program and the Kisesa Health Centre (Tanzania).
+The East Africa International epidemiology Databases to Evaluate AIDS (IeDEA-EA) is one of seven regional data centers funded by the U.S. National Institutes of Health to provide a rich resource for globally diverse HIV/AIDS data.
+Indiana University School of Medicine leads the East Africa region in collaboration with the University of California San Francisco (US), Columbia University (US), University of California Riverside (US), Brown University (US), Mt.
+Sinai (US), Moi University (Kenya), Mbarara University (Uganda), the Tanzanian National Institute for Medical Research (NIMR) and the Kisesa Health Centre (Tanzania).
 Each of the four partner countries has a coordinator and several programs and sites that participate.

 East Africa International Epidemiology Databases to Evaluate AIDS